Bonnie S. Klapper: Career

-In February 2012, Klapper retired from the government, to become a private defense attorney with an office near the Flatiron District in New York.
+In February 2012, Klapper retired from the government to become a private defense attorney.
 Klapper specializes in domestic and international money laundering cases, international narcotics trafficking cases and cases involving individuals designated by the Treasury Department's Office of Foreign Assets Control.
 She has consulted on federal cases in districts in California, New York, the District of Columbia, Texas and Florida.

 Notable cases

 National Mortgage Bank of Greece and Atlantic Bank

 This investigation resulted in the convictions of the National Mortgage Bank of Greece, Atlantic Bank and eleven individuals on Title 31 charges for illegally sending tens of millions of dollars from The United States to Greece.

 Money Remitter Initiatives

 These investigations, which commenced in 1994 and continued through 2007, targeted money remitters agents and licensed money remitters in the greater New York area.
 They resulted in the conviction of the four largest licensed money remitters in New York State and approximately 70 money remitter agents, the closure of approximately 50 money remitter stores and the seizure of over $10 million.
 U.S. v.
 Vigo, South American Exchange, Perusa, et al.